 There are two main steps to configure distributed clocks:

-Select the synchronization mode, either Master shift or bus shift.
-TwinCAT refers to these with TwinCAT centric names, not generic master stack names.
+Select the synchronization mode, either main device shift or bus shift.
+TwinCAT refers to these with TwinCAT centric names, not generic main device stack names.

 In the Solution Explorer, select I/O > Devices > Device 1 (EtherCAT)